vardhandevarapalli/Photomanipulator/Opencvimplemetation/Readme.md

 **Image Processing Class:** The toolbox includes an `ImageProcessor` class that simplifies the loading and saving of images.
 It provides convenient methods for loading an image from a file, saving it to a specific location, and handling the conversion and scaling of image data.

-## Installation

-To use the Image Processing Toolbox, follow these steps:

-1. Clone the repository or download the source code.
-2. Install the required dependencies by running `pip install -r requirements.txt`.
-3. Import the toolbox modules into your Python project.

 ## Execution

 To execute the Image Processing Toolbox and apply image processing functions, you can use the `cv2execute.py` file.
 This file provides an interface for selecting and executing the desired image processing function.
 Here's how to use it: